ashoksuravarapu31/Smart-food-waste-management-system/README.md

-🚀 Smart Food Waste Management System
+📦 Smart Food Waste Management System
-A Blockchain-Integrated Solution to Reduce Food Waste & Support Charities
+🔗 A Blockchain-Integrated Platform to Reduce Food Waste & Support Charities

-This project is a full-stack web application that connects restaurants, charity organizations, and admins to efficiently manage surplus food using blockchain for transparency, Node.js backend, MongoDB database, and EJS templates for the front-end.
+This is a full-stack web application that connects restaurants, charities, and admins to redistribute surplus food efficiently.

-The system allows restaurants to donate excess food, charities to request it, and the admin to verify users.
+The system uses:

+Blockchain for transparency

+Node.js + Express backend

+MongoDB database

+EJS templating for the frontend

-Every food transaction is recorded on a custom blockchain, ensuring full traceability and trust.
+Each donation is saved as a block ensuring traceability & trust.

 ⭐ Features
 👨‍🍳 For Restaurants

 Register & login securely

-Add surplus food items
+Add surplus food

 Update or delete food listings